 And then on Thanksgiving Day, he asked me to share my story.
 That first post hit the blog on November 28, 2009 and thanks to the grace of God, I’ve been here ever since.
 I never really thought I would be, you know.
 Writing my conversion story wasn’t my idea of a good time.
 It never, ever occurred to me to start my own blog, for example, and if Webster wouldn’t have asked, I would not be here now.

-I had no idea that a little less than a year later, Webster would no longer be here blogging away with me (he now blogs at Witness).
+I had no idea that a little less than a year later, Webster would no longer be here blogging away with me (he last blogged at Witness).
 On other fronts, I had no idea that he would have invited Allison Salerno to join us, or that she too would leave for her own corner of cyberspace as well (she now blogs at Rambling Follower).
 Nor had it ever occurred to me that one day I might be the only person still writing here at all.
 Gulp!

 The fact of the matter is, I don’t know why I was called to join YIMCatholic as Webster’s first partner.
 Aside from term papers and essays in college, I had never written a word for publication in my life.
 But called I was, and that calling is what keeps me here sharing my experiences, as well as what I have learned, unearthed, or discovered about the Catholic Faith that I think you may appreciate, enjoy, or find comfort in.